-The Chairman and Chief Executive Officer of the Company participates in all meetings other than deliberations that relate to him.
+The Chairman and Chief Executive Officer of the Company is invited to all meetings other than deliberations that relate to him.

 Subject to confidentiality obligations, the Committee may request that the Chairman and Chief Executive Officer obtain assistance from any executives whose expertise may be relevant to the Committee's agenda.